shasin999-gcek/copopso/README.md

 ### Install Laravel

 The Laravel framework has a few system requirements.
-You will need to make sure your server meets the following requirements:
+You will need to make sure your server meets them. un the following command to make it happen:

-PHP >= 5.6.4
-OpenSSL PHP Extension
-PDO PHP Extension
-Mbstring PHP Extension
-Tokenizer PHP Extension
-XML PHP Extension

-Run the following command to make it happen:

 ```
 sudo apt-get install pdo-mysql php7.0-mbstring php7.0-zip php7.0-xml php7.0-mysql